enter search term and/or author name

 IMWUT follows the ACM policy and procedures on plagiarism (which includes self-plagiarism).
 As set out by that policy, it is in an author’s best interest to always cite prior work by themselves or others, as this will avoid misperceptions of plagiarism or self-plagiarism.
 Reviewers should flag any incidence of suspected plagiarism or self-plagiarism to the Associate Editor.
 If the Associate Editor reject a paper for plagiarism or self-plagiarism, they should inform the Editors, who shall be responsible for deciding whether to take the case further (e.g. reporting it to the ACM).

-A document in the ACM Digital Library or equivalent formal repository is technically a prior publication for the purposes of review.
+A document in the ACM Digital Library or equivalent peer-reviewed repository is technically a prior publication for the purposes of review.
 This includes (but is not limited to) proceedings of workshops, extended abstracts, conferences or journals – anything published in a formal repository.
-It excludes technical reports and papers that are simply posted on websites.
-The Editors should be consulted if it is not clear whether a paper is regarded as being part of a formal repository.
+It excludes technical reports, papers simply posted on websites, and non-refereed sites such as arXiv.
+The Editors should be consulted if it is not clear whether a paper is regarded as being part of a formal peer-reviewed repository.

 If a paper makes significant amplifying contributions to prior publication(s) by the same authors, then the reviewers should consider the total contribution (i.e., as if the prior publication(s) did not exist), rather than just the added contribution, when deciding whether to accept the paper.
 The level of significance is up to the reviewers and Associate Editors to decide.
 The following are examples of criteria that may be taken into account: